LibreTranslate/Locomotive/README.md

 Want to share your model with the world?
 Post it on [community.libretranslate.com](https://community.libretranslate.com) and we'll include in future releases of LibreTranslate.
 Make sure to share both a forward and reverse model (e.g. `en => es` and `es => en`), otherwise we won't be able to include it in the model repository.

+We also welcome contributions to Locomotive!
+Just open a pull request.

 ## Use with LibreTranslate

 To install the resulting .argosmodel file, locate the `~/.local/share/argos-translate/packages` folder.
 On Windows this is the `%userprofile%\.local\share\argos-translate\packages` folder.
 Then create a `[from-code]_[to-code]` folder (e.g. `en_es`).
 If it already exists, delete or move it.